Tharushi111/User-Management-System/README.md

 - 🔐 User Login (Signin) with session management
 - 🏠 Dashboard/Home page after login
 - ➕ Add new users with detailed forms
 - 📋 View user details in a searchable and paginated table
+- 🔍 Search bar with autocomplete suggestions — type the first letter(s) to filter user names instantly
 - ✏️ Edit and 🗑️ Delete users with confirmation alerts
+- 📄 Download user details as PDF reports for easy sharing and printing
 - 🎨 Responsive UI with Tailwind CSS and DaisyUI
 - 🔔 Notifications using `react-hot-toast`
 - 🔒 Secure password hashing and validation